e-dorigatti/e-dorigatti.github.io/_posts/2019-08-16-what_is_my_phd_about.markdown

 lymph, the fluid of the Lymphatic System, and kyto, meaning cell); they float around the body and inspect other cells to determine whether they are good or bad.
-On their surface they have thousands of receptors, each of which can bind to a specific sequence of aminoacids, so-called _epitope_.
+On their surface they have thousands of receptors, each of which can bind to a specific sequence of amino acids, so-called _epitope_.
 Binding means that the two molecules, the receptor and the epitope, attract each other and stick together just like magnets.
 This step is very selective, because these two molecules must have matching complementary shapes (think like Tetris).
 As soon